Growth of k-dimensional systoles in congruence coverings: Growth of absolute systoles

-where $p$ is a prime number.
-They correspond to hyperbolic elements $\gamma_p \in \Gamma(p)$.
-The characteristic polynomial of $\gamma_p$ is $1 - (3 + 5p^2 + 4p^4)x + (3 + 5p^2)x^2 - x^3$.
-It has $3$ different real roots (all not equal to $\pm 1$).
-It follows that the elements $\gamma_p$ are $\R$-regular, moreover, they are $\R$-hyper-regular for all primes $p$.
-We used GP Pari to compute the regulators of the splitting fields of $\gamma_p$ for the first 1000 primes and then produced a plot with Mathematica.
+We used GP Pari to compute the regulators of the associated fields $L$ for the first 1000 primes and then produced a plot with Mathematica.
 The resulting graph is shown in Figure~\ref{fig1}.
 As expected, the regulator oscillates between a logarithmic lower bound and a constant power upper bound.

 It is likely that both logarithmic lower bound and power function upper bound are attained for appropriate subsequences of primes, but based on what we know from number theory any result of this kind would be very hard to prove.
-Next, in order to obtain the volumes of the corresponding tori in $M_p = \Gamma(p)\backslash\XX$ we need to multiply the regulator by the index $[Z_\Gamma(\gamma_p) : Z_{\Gamma_p}(\gamma_p)]$.
-It is not clear whether after this correction the (conjectural) logarithmic lower bound will persist, if not, we will have the volumes of tori oscillating between two power functions.
+Next, in order to obtain the volumes of the corresponding tori in $M_p$ we need to multiply the regulator by the index $[Z_{\Gamma}(\gamma_p) : Z_{\Gamma(p)}(\gamma_p)]$.
+It is not clear whether after this correction the (conjectural) logarithmic lower bound will persist, if not, we will have the volumes of the tori oscillating between two power functions.

+In the above experiment, we considered a particular sequence of geodesics of length $c \log(p)$ in the congruence coverings $M_p \to M$ and observed that associated regulators tend to be large and oscillate.
+A natural question arising here is what can we say about the volumes of the tori associated with other choices of the closed geodesics in $M_p$.
+It is a priori possible that for some other sequence of $\gamma_p$ we would get much smaller volumes of the tori, pushing the $2$-systole bound of $M_p$ down to a logarithmic function.
+This behavior seems unlikely but more research is required in order to be able to rule it out.
+We are planning to set up a thorough computational experiment addressing this problem in a forthcoming project.